HawkinsT/pathfinder.nvim/README.md

-	offer_multiple_options = true, -- If multiple valid files with the same name are found, prompt for action pick_from_all_windows = true, -- Provide `select_file()` and `select_file_line()` targets across all visible windows selection_keys = { "a", "s", "d", "f", "j", "k", "l" }, -- Keys to use for selection in `select_file()` and `select_file_line()`
+	offer_multiple_options = true, -- If multiple valid files with the same name are found, prompt for action pick_from_all_windows = true, -- Provide `select_file()` and `select_file_line()` targets across all visible windows selection_keys = { "a", "s", "d", "f", "j", "k", "l" }, -- Keys to use for selection in `select_file()` and `select_file_line()` tmux_mode = false, -- If true and in a tmux session, visual selection applies to the last active tmux pane })
-})
 ```